Aegis: Tethering a Blockchain with Primary-Chain Stake: Model

 \subsection{Consensus Algorithm}

-We assume we are given an asynchronous (single-instance) Byzantine fault tolerant consensus protocol (e.g.,~\cite{bracha1985asynchronous,canetti1993fast}) implemented in a function \consensusStep.
-Called by a process, \consensusStep takes steps in the protocol, maintaining a local state as necessary.
-It is executed by a weighted set of nodes \committee, given as a parameter.
-(We will later use the staked amount as the weight, thus \committee will constitute a committee.)
-It takes a consensus instance ID, which is a pair of the set of nodes \committee and a nonce \id to distinguish different instances.
+We are given a (single-instance) Byzantine fault tolerant consensus protocol designed for partial synchrony (e.g.,~\cite{dwork1988consensus,castro1999practical}) implemented in a function $\consensusStep$.
+Called by a process, $\consensusStep$ takes steps in the protocol, maintaining a local state as necessary.
+It is executed by a weighted set of nodes $\committee$, given as a parameter.
+(We will later use the staked amount as the weight, thus $\committee$ will constitute a committee.)
+It takes a consensus instance ID, which is a pair of the set of nodes $\committee$ and a nonce \id to distinguish different instances.
 It also takes a block~$b$ the caller wishes to propose.
 It returns either a block if it reached a decision or~$\bot$ otherwise: $\consensusStep(b; \committee, \textit{id}) \rightarrow \textit{block} \textup{ or } \bot$.